okjuan/virtual.book/essays/_posts/2023-04-05-motivate-yourself.md

 layout: post
 title: how to motivate yourself
 permalink: /motivate-yourself
-tags: psychology motivation work
+tags: essays psychology motivation work
-category: essays

 ---

 The idea is that, through sheer thought, you can mobilize a body sapped of motivation.